Chuckatuck Military Academy

 Allardice, B.S.
 (2008) Confederate Colonels: A Biographical Register.
 Columbia, MO: University of Missouri Press.

-Phillips, J (1855-1860) Letters of James Jasper Phillips unpublished.
-Virginia Military Institute (VMI) Archives & copies in possession of Mrs. Billie Earnest.
+Phillips, J (1855-1860).
+Letters of James Jasper Phillips, unpublished.
+Virginia Military Institute (VMI) Archives and copies in possession of Mrs. Billie Earnest.

 Phillips, L.E.
 (1908) James Jasper Phillips’ obituary written for VMI.
-Telephonic Interviews with Mrs. Billie Earnest with the author.
+Telephone interviews with Mrs. Billie Earnest and the author.

-Rose, L. (2011) Telephonic Interviews with Mrs. Billie Earnest with the author.
+Rose, L. (2011).
+Telephone interviews with Mrs. Billie Earnest and the author.

 VMI Archives (2011) Biographies of Oliver H. Butts, Walter A. Lawrence, James J Phillips, Charles F. Urquhart, Joseph Boykin Whitehead.
 Retrieved from VMI Archive Roster